viasna on patreon

 "Are you crazy to speak Belarusian here?"

 The administration does not approve of the Belarusian language in the colony.
-According to Nikolai, one of the employees tore up pictures and texts written in Belarusian.
+According to Mikalai, one of the employees tore up pictures and texts written in Belarusian.

 "He said to me: "Are you crazy to speak Belarusian here?"
 There are people in the colony who make reports, so-called snitches, they tell the administration what these extremists are doing.
-And they can come to look through your bag, to look for violations.
-And there, even with the first offense, they can send you to a detention center.
-And if there are three serious violations, they can spend up to two years [under Article 411 of the Criminal Code].
+And they can come and go through your bag looking for violations.
+And even with the first offense, they can send you to SHIZO (a punishment cell).
+And if there are three serious violations, they can add two more years to your sentence (under Article 411 of the Criminal Code).

 And this is not just because you speak Belarusian there.
 It's just a tense situation there because of the terrible conditions and the fact that there's little space and it's the same thing every day."